AbduzZami/Brats2020-Segmentation-using-3DUnet/README.md

 ### Preprocessing

-I needed to preprocesses MRI images from the BraTS dataset, which includes T1, FLAIR, and T1CE modalities, along with corresponding segmentation masks.
+I needed to preprocesses MRI images from the BraTS dataset, which includes T1, T2, FLAIR, and T1CE modalities, along with corresponding segmentation masks.

 The preprocessing steps include:
 1. Loading MRI images and segmentation masks from NIfTI files.
+2. Removed T2 image.
-2. Normalizing intensity values of each modality using Min-Max scaling.
+3. Normalizing intensity values of each modality using Min-Max scaling.
-3. Converting segmentation masks into one-hot encoded categorical labels.
+4. Converting segmentation masks into one-hot encoded categorical labels.
+5. Segmentation image had four unique pixel values 0 (Nothing),1(Non-enhancing tumor core), 2(Edema), 3(Not Specified), 4(Enhancing tumor).
+Label 3 was replaced by label 4.
-4. Cropping images and segmentation masks to a smaller size (128x128x128xF) to fit into GPU memory.
+6. Cropping images and segmentation masks to a smaller size (128x128x128xF) to fit into GPU memory.

 ### Model Creation